Emq17/Network-File-Shares-And-Permissions/README.md

 <h2>Changing User's Permissions</h2>

-- Return to Client-01
+- Now return back to Client-01
-- Go back to your File Explorer
+- Go to your File Explorer
 - Type in "\\dc-1 at the top
 - Attempt to access the `accounting` folder
 - Observe that the user does not have permission to access the folder (due to the fact that "dox.kena" is not in that security group)